Wake up to an alarm, get the kids ready, head to work, rush home, make the dinner, sort out the housework, head to bed (an hour later than planned).

 So how can you practise Niksen on a daily basis?

-- Stare out of the train/bus window during your commute
+- Stare out of a window in your home

 - Zone out in the bath, without any music or books